-Thanks to an aunt’s love of genealogy, Christyne discovered both Louisa May Alcott and Harriet Beecher Stowe are members of her extended family tree on her mother’s side.
+Thanks to a beloved aunt’s love of genealogy, Christyne discovered both Louisa May Alcott and Harriet Beecher Stowe are members of her extended family tree on her mother’s side.
 She firmly believes her love of writing has always been her destiny.

-She started pursuing her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006 and made her first sale to Harlequin Special Edition two years later!
-She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger too.
+She pursued her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006, and made her first sale to Harlequin two years later.
+She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger.
 And there has to be a ‘happily ever after’ or she’s just not satisfied.

 Yes, that's how you spell her first name, after her mom's good friend in the 8th grade who spelled her name the same way.

 Her first completed book, A Single Yellow Rose, was a fan fiction written about the daytime drama, Days of our Lives.

 While in the US Navy she served onboard two ships, USS Vulcan AR-5, a repair tender ; the first US Navy ship (other than nurses on hospital ships) on which women were deployed starting in 1978, and USS Hunley AS-31, a submarine tender.